A Death at Fountains Abbey

 Summary

-Late spring, 1728.
-Thomas Hawkins is forced to leave London for the wild beauty of Yorkshire on a mission he can’t refuse.
-John Aislabie, one of England’s wealthiest men, has been threatened with murder, and Tom is blackmailed into investigating.
-If he fails to find those responsible, he’ll lose the woman he loves forever.
+Late spring, 1728 and Thomas Hawkins has left London for the wild beauty of Yorkshire - forced on a mission he can’t refuse.
+John Aislabie, one of the wealthiest men in England, has been threatened with murder.
+Blackmailed into investigating, Tom must hunt down those responsible, or lose the woman he loves forever.

-Aislabie is widely regarded as the architect of the greatest financial swindle ever seen, so suspects…
+Since Aislabie is widely regarded as the architect of the greatest financial swindle ever seen, there is no shortage of suspects.

 Book Details